 - The ability to quickly master hard things.

 - The ability to produce at an elite level, in terms of both quality and speed.

-This leads Newport to his hypothesis that those capable of performing Deep Work will be most likely to both master hard things and produce at the elite level required.
+This leads Newport to his hypothesis.
+Those capable of performing Deep Work will be most likely to both master hard things and produce at the elite level required.

 Deep Work Is Rare

-The second plank of Newport’s argument is that Deep Work is rare in the modern workplace and that the capacity to perform Deep Work can differentiate you from your peers.
+The second plank of Newport’s argument is that Deep Work is rare in the modern workplace.
+Thus, the capacity to perform Deep Work can differentiate you from your peers.

 He notes that studies on the effects of email on business have demonstrated a significant impact on worker efficiency.